mxzinke/horus/README.md

 > Warning, this is currently just a test project, like a proof of concept.

+# Requirements

+We had the following points in our mind.

+- infinite horizontal scalability
+- scaling through sharding, not replication
+- masterless architecture
+- no eventloss / dataloss
+- continue subscription after failure on same event
+- possibility to schedule an event
+- no guaranteed global order of events
+- client can be publisher and subscriber on lightweight methods
+- simple usage on client SDK

+# Concept 2

 # Concept

 The main issue on job distribution in a distributed (cloud) system with many workers is, that you still have a single point